KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 # Can you explain the concept of destructuring in JavaScript?

+Destructuring is used to create varibles from array items or object properties.
+Spread syntax is used to unpack iterables such as arrays, objects, and function calls.
+Rest parameter syntax will create an array from an indefinite number of values.

 Destructuring in JavaScript is a feature introduced in ES6 that allows you to unpack values from arrays, or properties from objects, into distinct variables.
 This can greatly simplify your code, making it more readable and maintainable.

 ```javascript